AliceO2Group/ReadoutCard/README.md

 enabled using the `setForcedUnlockEnabled()` function of the *Parameters* class.
 However, this option should be used with caution.
 See the function's documentation for more information about the risks.

-Once a ChannelMaster has acquired the lock, clients can:
+Once a DMA channel has acquired the lock, clients can:
 * Start and stop DMA
 * Push and read pages
 * Read and write registers of the BAR channel

 BAR interface
 -------------------
-Users can also get a limited-access object (implementing *ChannelSlaveInterface*) from the *ChannelFactory*.
+Users can also get a limited-access object (implementing *BarInterface*) from the *ChannelFactory*.
 It is restricted to reading and writing registers to the BAR.
 Currently, there are no limits imposed on which registers are allowed to be read from and written to, so it is still a "dangerous" interface.
 But in the future, protections may be added.